 Hi!
 I’m Libby Anne and this is my blog.

 I find myself endlessly fascinated by religion, feminism, and politics.
 I blog about all sorts of issues, but especially about the trials and joys of leaving fundamentalist and evangelical religion, the problems with the the Christian Patriarchy and Quiverfull movements, the fallout of what I call “purity culture,” everything about Christian Right politics, and the importance of feminism.
-Because I was once myself an evangelical, a Christian Right activist, and an antifeminist, I try to address these issues with empathy.

 Whatever your perspective, I’d also like to invite you to comment on my blog (read my comment policy here).
 I am often amazed by the further insight commenters have to offer on any given issue, and I find that highly valuable.
 I encourage commenters to state their opinions and views emphatically, call it like they see it, and offer criticism of others’ arguments or opinions, but ask that disagreements be conducted civilly and politely.